eraofchaos/eraofchaos.github.io/units/Pegasus.md

  **Unit Soul:** [ Pegasus](/Items/unt_102/)

  **Unit description:** Vitality Protection: Gives a life shield to the closest units in your army.

+ **Unit second description :** Shields the units around it and summons Pegasus to assist you.

  **Recommend:** Deals extra damage to any slowed enemies.